-Ballina has a long history of drama and theatre, and the welcome return of the forth annual Ballina One Act Drama Festival from Friday November 2nd to Sunday November 4th in the beautiful Ballina Arts Centre will be one of the highlights of the year.
+Ballina has a long history of drama and theatre, and the welcome return of the fifth annual Ballina One Act Drama Festival from Friday November 1st to Sunday November 3rd in the beautiful Ballina Arts Centre will be one of the highlights of the year.

 A one-act play is a play that has only one act, as distinct from plays that occur over several acts.
 One-act plays may consist of one or more scenes.
 This niche festival has really grown in popularity since its inception by Eugene Loftus in 2015 with most nights selling out, and together with his committee Eugene looks forward to extending a warm Ballina welcome to new and returning patrons.